omerlux/NN_Digit_Recognition_Part1/README.md

 2. L2.
 3. Early stopping - no-improment-in-n epochs will stop the learning.
 4. Early stopping - no-improment-in-n will decrese learning rate until eta is eta/128.
 (After that the learning will stop)
+5. Weights constraints - limited to range (-1,1)

 Results are in "Few Tests.pdf".